Perfumito Nuevo: Background and release

 On January 3, 2025, when Bad Bunny revealed the tracklist and collaborations for Debí Tirar Más Fotos, is where the song "Perfumito Nuevo" featuring RaiNao was revealed as the fourth track.

 Music and lyrics

-Musically, "Perfumito Nuevo" is a reggaeton song.
+Musically, "Perfumito Nuevo" is a reggaeton and synth-pop song.
 Lirically, "Perfumito Nuevo" celebrates seduction and desire in an atmosphere of mystery and novelty.
 The lyrics speak of the search for something new and exciting, symbolized by the 'new perfume' which represents both the literal scent and the attraction of a new connection.

 Visualizer

 A visualizer was uploaded along with the rest of the album's songs simultaneously on January 5, 2025.
 The text in the visualizer for "Perfumito Nuevo" recounts the history of Puerto Rico from the U.S. invasion of 1898 to 1917, when the U.S. Congress granted Puerto Ricans U.S. citizenship.